remix-run/remix/docs/tutorials/jokes.md

 - Mutations
 - Validation
 - Resource Routes
-- Unexpected (we made a whoopsies) and expected (you made a whoopsies) Error Handling
+- Unexpected (the dev made a whoopsies) and expected (the end-user made a whoopsies) Error Handling
 - Deployment

 ## Prerequisites